-So, according to the research, there is no hard evidence to support the link between fasting and fat loss in an obvious way.
+So, according to the research, there is no hard evidence to support the link between exercising with an empty belly and fat loss in an obvious way.

 Weight loss likely occurs due to a calorie deficit, whether exercise is done on an empty stomach or not.

-It’s clear more research is needed on this topic to really understand what’s going on.
+It’s clear that more research is needed on this topic to really understand what’s going on.

-There can be scientifically reputable evidence that suggests there are some benefits to fasted exercise.
+There can be scientifically reputable evidence that suggests there are some benefits to running with an empty belly.